SwethaKey/JavaScript/README.md

        console.log(a); (you can define different block and same variable name no problem) }

-canst = Variable cannot be re-declared or updated.
+# const = Variable cannot be re-declared or updated.
 A block scope variable.(cannot change the variable value and update)
     const age = 30;
     age = 40;(you will get error while updating) age = 50;